CPC Best Plant Conservation Practices

 The great diversity of plants throughout the world helps define our sense of place and our cultural heritage.
 Plants have great economic value—providing food, shelter, medicine, and the basis of our livelihoods.

 Although humans have been storing seeds for millennia, most of our knowledge about the efficacy of storing seeds derives from plants that have food value.
 In contrast, we have less knowledge of wild species, and there are great differences in seed traits between crops and wild species.
-Wild species that are rare and endangered pose challenges to seed banking.
+Wild species that are rare and endangered pose conservation challenges to seed banking.

 Since 1984, the Center for Plant Conservation (CPC), composed of a network of world-class botanical institutions, has been conducting rare plant species conservation.
 By 2018, CPC Participating Institutions collectively held over one-third of the globally rare North American plant species (over 1400 taxa) in conservation collections within botanic gardens.
-In making and using our rare plant collections, CPC scientists have developed expertise and have experienced many triumphs and challenges.
-Our research on endangered plants has resulted in peer-reviewed publications covering pillars of plant conservation practice including seed storage behavior, germination, propagation, genetics, and reintroduction.
+In making and using our rare plant collections, CPC scientists have developed expertise and have experienced many triumphs and challenges with conserving endangered plants.
+Our research on conserving endangered plants has resulted in peer-reviewed publications covering pillars of plant conservation practice including seed storage behavior, germination, propagation, genetics, and reintroduction.
 For more than 30 years, CPC scientists have collaborated to generate CPC Best Practice Guidelines that form the basis of rigorous plant conservation practice worldwide.
 We understand nuances of making conservation collections from wild habitats; we document the species’ germination and storage requirements; we adhere to genetic considerations while collecting, maintaining, and reintroducing the species to the wild; and we have expertise in reintroduction science.

 CPC Rare Plant Academy offers all of us targets we strive to hit in our plant conservation practice.
 We welcome you to join the conversation and to contribute to the science and to the stories about how practice improves through experience.
 Please sign up for our online community and leverage our network of rare plant experts.